tailhook/vagga/docs/config.rst

     folder.
 The ``/work`` directory is also mounted in this container (it's currently mounted writeable, but this fact may change in future).

+    The ``provision`` command is run by ``shell``.
+And this means that shell must already be installed in container.

+    The ``provision`` command is run with same environment variables as a builder, so may know details of build process, but doesn't obey environment of the target execution (e.g. ``PATH`` is used from outer environment).
+It may be changed or fixed in future.
+At the end of the day, you shouldn't rely on environment variables, and should setup everything needed right in the script.

 Commands
 ========